 I need a safe place to stay.
 Can Huck House help with housing?

 The Huck House Crisis Shelter offers a temporary safe place to stay for teens ages 12 to 17 who are struggling with a disruptive, dangerous, or difficult situation at home.
-The average length of stay at the shelter is three to five days, and we work to help you safely return home whenever possible.
+The average length of stay at the shelter is five to seven days, and we work to help you safely return home whenever possible.
 If you’re 17 or older, we can help link you to safe housing options.
 We also offer a Transitional Living Program that can help young people learn how to establish homes of their own.
 Learn more about our programs.

 Where is Huck House, and what if I need help getting there?